bzminer/bzminer/README.md

             "test_iteration_ms": 15000 //  seconds between new work in test mode

-            "blockchain_fee": true, // whether to enable the blockchain dev team fee (enabled by default, currently only available for kaspa)
+            "community_fund": 1, // Multiple of dev fee to donate to blockchain dev team (kaspa only right now). if 1, will be 1%, 2 = 2%

             "tbs_watchdog": 1000, // If time since last share is over this percentage of estimated tbs, tbs watchdog triggers. append "s, m, h, d" to base on time